particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Photon 2 and Argon block diagram update 2024-03-12

+The block diagram for the Photon 2 and Argon had the diode on VUSB in the wrong location.

 ### Boot mode pin warnings 2024-03-11

 The P2 and Photon 2 datasheets now include a warning about boot mode pins (TX, D6, and D7) in the GPIO pin listing.